Video game rehabilitation: Negative results

 If by one hand rehabilitation through gaming may be beneficial since it can improve motivation to the rehabilitation and reduce distraction from the routine of a tedious medical treatment, injuries arisen from excessive gameplay have been occasionally reported, such as tendonitis, dislocation of patella or hand laceration.
 A recent study proves that when incorporating video games into a patient's therapy routine can increase their chance of developing musculoskeletal.
 Although these injuries might be occasional or rare, a large scale study would be needed to investigate the occurrence of these damages facing the millions of users of games worldwide.

-It's also been suggested that the use of gaming systems for home-based rehabilitation may promote a lack of communication between the therapist and the patient.
+It has also been suggested that the use of gaming systems for home-based rehabilitation may promote a lack of communication between the therapist and the patient.
 In these cases, it is difficult to track the progress of the patient appropriately, and the effects of the therapy are unknown.
 It's also possible in these scenarios that a lack of tracking also increases time spent on task, since the therapist does not properly see what level the patient is performing at.
 Another challenge in video game rehabilitation, can result to lack of computer skills on the part of therapists, lack of support infrastructure, expensive equipment, inadequate communication infrastructure, and patient safety concerns.

-Additionally, common effects of virtual reality environments, such as dizziness, nausea, and disorientation, have also been found to result in the case of rehabilitation through these methodologies.
+Common effects of virtual reality environments, such as dizziness, nausea, and disorientation, have also been found to result in the case of rehabilitation through these methodologies.
 As these scenarios work the same as other virtual reality scenarios, they are not exempt from the negative results that can be seen across the board from these sorts of systems, and patients have shown this to be evident.
 Virtual reality systems have also proven difficult to maintain and sanitize after use, which has caused some to stray away from their use and stick to regular methodologies instead.

-Finally, gaming technology is believed to promote physical activity on clinical populations with multiple sclerosis, although there is no consensus about training duration, intensity or outcomes used to assess the clinical effectiveness, which suggests that randomized controlled trial should be carried out comparing gaming technology to traditional exercise for this population.
+Gaming technology is believed to promote physical activity on clinical populations with multiple sclerosis, although there is no consensus about training duration, intensity or outcomes used to assess the clinical effectiveness, which suggests that randomized controlled trial should be carried out comparing gaming technology to traditional exercise for this population.
 Similarly, the same can be said with results in the field of video game rehabilitation with elderly patients.
 While there are consensus's being built, there are still some results that seem insignificant in their findings and remain inconclusive either way.
 There is not much data available about adverse results such as falls when using video games as part of rehabilitation.

 Theories

-In the next 100 years, researchers believe technology will be at the heart of occupational therapy as a fundamental part of human occupation and the human experience.
-Moving in the future, technology will grow stronger and stronger and will emerge deeply into the occupational career.
-Video game rehabilitation will take over the occupation career and what it used to be.
+Some researchers believe that within the next 100 years, video games could find wide use in occupational therapy as rehabilitation tools as technology develops and further research is conducted.